 To TGbf editor: Please modify the text on P189L25 as follows.

-In the SBP initiator, the DMG SBP procedure expiry timer shall be set to the dot11DGSBPProcedureExpiry value at the issue of the MLME-DMG-SBP.confirm primitive with the StatusCode set to Success and the generation of the MLME-DMG-SBPREPORT.indication primitive.
+In the SBP initiator, the DMG SBP procedure expiry timer shall be set to aDMGSBPProcedureExpiry at the issue of the MLME-DMG-SBP.confirm primitive with the StatusCode set to Success and the generation of the MLME-DMG-SBPREPORT.indication primitive. (#3439)

+3500